MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-microcontroller-commands.md

 **Example:**

-The following example writes the resulting raw data from the screen color sensor to serial.
-Lux can be calculated based on the [datasheet](https://www.ti.com/product/OPT3001) of sensors used.
+The following example writes the resulting data from the screen color sensor to serial.
+These numbers have gone through an onboard calibration matrix to be converted to the XYZ colorspace.

 ```cmd
 READCOLORSENSOR 2